polterguy/polterguy.github.io/tutorials/getting-started/index.md

 # Getting started with Magic and Hyperlambda

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to setup Magic locally in your own development environment using Docker
+* How to setup Magic locally in your own development environment using its code
+* How to deploy Magic to your own VPS
+* How to update Magic
+* How to clone Magic's code
+* How to get support for Magic

 The easiest way to get started is to [download the docker-compose file](https://github.com/polterguy/magic/releases/download/v10.0.4/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.